GR74/minime/docs/README.md

 # MiniMe Documentation

 Welcome to the MiniMe documentation!
-This directory contains comprehensive documentation for all components, scripts, concepts, and architecture of the MiniMe memory system.
+This directory contains comprehensive documentation for all components, scripts, concepts, and architecture of MiniMe - an identity-conditioned LLM orchestration system.

 ## 📁 Directory Structure